Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 • Gas: Typically 10-30 cents less per gallon

-If storage space is limited, consider splitting bulk purchases with friends or family.
+Consider splitting bulk purchases with friends or family if storage space is limited.
 You’ll both save money while avoiding waste.

 Embracing a Frugal Lifestyle

 Meal planning becomes essential when buying food in bulk.
 Plan your meals around what you have in stock to prevent waste and unnecessary purchases.
-A simple weekly plan can save about $100 per month for a family of four.
+A simple weekly plan can save about $100 monthly for a family of four.

 Learn basic preservation methods.
 Freezing, canning, or dehydrating bulk foods extends their life and prevents spoilage.
 Dividing large meat packages into meal-sized portions before freezing makes them more convenient.